opszero/terraform-aws-eks-airbyte/README.md

 ```

 ## Examples
-For detailed examples on how to use this module, please refer to the [examples](https://github.com/opszero/terraform-aws-eks-airbyte.git) directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/opszero/terraform-aws-eks-airbyte.git) directory within this repository.

 ## Author
-Your Name Replace **MIT** and **[opszero](https://github.com/opszero/terraform-aws-eks-airbyte.git)** with the appropriate license and your information.
+Your Name Replace **MIT** and **opszero** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
-This project is licensed under the **MIT** [License](https://github.com/opszero/terraform-aws-eks-airbyte.git) - see the LICENSE file for details.
+This project is licensed under the **MIT** License - see the [LICENSE]("git::https://github.com/opszero/terraform-aws-eks-airbyte.git?ref=v1.0.1") file for details.